hasura/graphql-engine/community/tools/ra-data-hasura/README.md

 ### Multiple schemas

-To query schemas other than `public`, you can pass it to resource in the format `<Resource name="schema.table" />`.
+To query schemas other than `public`, you can pass schema to resource in the format `<Resource name="schema.table" />`.

 For example to fetch data from schema `test` and table `author`, use the following snippet: